MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

    * FRDM i.MX93 Development Board, available `here <https://www.nxp.com/design/design-center/development-boards-and-designs/frdm-i-mx-93-development-board:FRDM-IMX93>`__.
 * An HDMI display with a touchscreen connected with an `IMX-MIPI-HDMI adapter <https://www.nxp.com/part/IMX-MIPI-HDMI>`__.

-   * This getting started has been tested with a `MageDok T080A <https://store.magedok.com/collections/portable-monitors/products/8-inch-1280-720-resolution-touch-monitor-t080a>`_.
+   * This getting started has been tested with a 1280x720 HDMI display: `MageDok T080A <https://store.magedok.com/collections/portable-monitors/products/8-inch-1280-720-resolution-touch-monitor-t080a>`_.

 * A prebuilt Yocto Linux image, with all necessary Linux packages preinstalled.